nirtakna/master-thesis-dissaggregator/docs/household.md

 - set internal_id=None when using database_get(internal_id=None)
 - interval_id_1=1 returns the total of 2, 3, 4 and 5 summed up.

+**NOTE**: until 2017 the the second internal id is always 0.
+From 2018 onwards the second internal is corresponds to different scnearios:
+1 = moderate births and life expectancy, low migration balance (G2L2W1) 2 = moderate births, life expectancy and net migration (G2L2W2) 3 = moderate births and life expectancy, high net migration (G2L2W3)

+The function **households_power_consumption** is implemented to process and filter the data for 2018 onwards.

 To emulate the same behaviour as table 2, for each table fetched for a specific internal_id, one needs to sum all the values.
 Then create a dataframe with 6 rows, one with the some of each internal_id.